ibm-cloud-docs/satellite/host-azure.md

 1. From the [{{site.data.keyword.satelliteshort}} console](https://cloud.ibm.com/satellite/locations){: external}, select the location where you want to add Azure hosts.
 2. Retrieve the host registration script that you must run on your hosts to make them visible to your {{site.data.keyword.satellitelong_notm}} location.
     1. From the **Hosts** tab, click **Attach host**.
     2. Optional: Add host labels that are used later to [automatically assign](/docs/satellite?topic=satellite-host-autoassign-ov) hosts to {{site.data.keyword.satelliteshort}}-enabled {{site.data.keyword.cloud_notm}} services in the location.
 Labels must be provided as key-value pairs, and must match the request from the service.
-By default, your hosts get a `cpu`, `os`, and `memory` label, but you might want to add more to control the auto assignment, such as `env=prod` or `service=database`.
+By default, your hosts get a `cpu`, `os`, and `memory` label.
+Add more labels to control auto assignment, such as `env=prod` or `service=database`.
     3. Enter a file name for your script or use the name that is generated for you.
     4. Click **Download script** to generate the host script and download the script to your local machine.
 Note that the token in the script is an API key, which should be treated and protected as sensitive information.